SenHeng/FrontEndSeed/README.md

 1. `npm start` or `yarn start`

-## Build
+## Compiling

 When development is complete, using the below command will preprocess the css and html into the `dist` folder.

 1. `npm run build` or `yarn run build`

-## Deploying to GitHub Pages
+## GitHub Pages

+There are preconfigured Travis-CI tasks in the `scripts` folder for automatic deploys but if for whatever reason you want to do a manual deploy, you can do so using the below steps.

-1. `yarn run makeDist`
+1. `yarn run setupGhPages`
 1. `yarn run build`
-1. release
+1. `yarn run deploy`

-cd dist
-git add .
-git commit -m "test: gh deploy"

 [gulp-src]: http://gulpjs.com/
 [travis-src]: https://travis-ci.org/SenHeng/FrontEndSeed.svg?branch=master